Finerio-Connect/finerio-pfm-unnax/README.md

   sandbox: true,
 });

-//Call the doLogin method to obatain the access_token fcPfm
+//Call the login method to obatain the an object with the previously established instances. fcPfm
-  .doLogin(username, password, clientId)
+  .login(username, password, clientId)
-  .then((response) => {
+  .then(({ Categories, Transactions }) => {
-    const TOKEN = response.access_token;
-    console.log(response);
+    ...
   })
   .catch((error) => console.log(error));

-//Call the connect method passing the token as a parameter to obtain an object with the previously established instances. const { Categories, Transactions } = fcPfm.connect(TOKEN);
 ```

 The following constant types can be used: